 Time Frame: Ongoing, as projects are processed.
-Funding Source: General Fund and/or grant funds.

 P-16 Affirmatively Further Fair Housing (AFFH).
 The City has designated the City Housing Authority as the fair housing agency for the City.
 The City shall develop a plan with the Housing Authority to reevaluate consistency with the AFFH requirements.
 The AFFH Plan shall state actions to address significant disparities in housing needs and access to opportunity for all persons regardless of race, religion, sex, marital status, ancestry, national origin, color, familial status, or disability, and other characteristics protected by the California Fair Employment and Housing Act (Part 2.8 [commencing with Section 12900] of Division 3 of Title 2), Section 65008, and other relevant state and federal fair housing and planning law.